Gregory E. Pessin

 - Affiliates of The Carlyle Group on their acquisitions of BenefitsMall, CFGI and Duff & Phelps;

 - The J.M.
-Smucker Company in its issuance of $3.65 billion of senior notes and its entry into a $1.75 billion term loan facility in order to finance its acquisition of Big Heart Pet Brands;
+Smucker Company in its issuance of $3.5 billion of senior notes and entry into an $800 million term loan facility in order to finance its acquisition of Hostess Brands and in its issuance of $3.65 billion of senior notes and its entry into a $1.75 billion term loan facility in order to finance its acquisition of Big Heart Pet Brands;

 - Tesla in connection with its $2.6 billion acquisition of SolarCity;